VibrantHawaii/wix-badging/README.md

 > Mahalo, Vibrant Hawaii

 * Obtain your user ID from the [integration](https://dashboard.emailjs.com/admin/integration) page in the EmailJS dashboard
+* Save the emailJS user ID in the Wix Secrets Manager (under Wix site->Settings->Advanced) with the name:
+> emailJS_user_ID

+* Save the emailJS service ID to user for sending emails to Learners in the Wix Secrets Manager (under Wix site->Settings->Advanced) with the name:
+> emailJS_service_ID

 ## ToDos
 + <del>Set up github repository